ericschulz/banditexperiment/README.md

-Structured Bandits Project
+Bandits Experiment

-> Nick Franklin, Eric Schulz and Sam Gershman.
+> Eric Schulz, May 2022
-> "Finding structure in multi-armed bandits."

-In particular, it contains the reproducible code for the experiment as well as the code to generate the underlying functions.

-# Index
+> A simple bandit experiment.
+Code is legacy.

-## Experiment
+##  Current experiment

 This is the html/js-implementation of the experiment.
 In particular,

 - index.html: the implementation of the experiment.
 - letters: the arms with the letters written on them
-- envs: generated functions, 100 are positive-linear, 100 are negative linear, and 100 are permutations of the two
-- js: this is where the JavaScript is hosted, structuredbandit.js contains the documented code
+- js: structuredbandit.js contains the documented code

-## Function generation

-This is how I generated the functions in envs:

-- generate.R: shows how I generated functions from a linear kernel and exported it to JSON
+Currently, there are 5 blocks with 5 trials each.
+There are 8 arms and every arm just returns 20.

-## Paper
+## Task

-To be written.
+What we want, are 10 blocks with 10 trials each.
+There should be 2 arms only and each should return --when sampled-- a normally-distributed reward with x~N(25, 5).
+Good luck!